Do I Still Love 1980's The Empire Strikes Back?

 Star Wars The Empire Strikes Back Emperor Monkey Face

-I much prefer the original version of this scene, which used some strange tricks, including superimposing a chimpanzee's eyes over an actress in a mask (though voiced by a man) to the hammy current version with Ian McDiarmid...but I'll give my judgement on what version is best at the end
+I much prefer the original version of this scene, which used some strange tricks, including superimposing a chimpanzee's eyes over an actress in a mask (though voiced by a man) to the hammy current version with Ian McDiarmid...but I'll give my judgement on what version of the film is best at the end

 I think the substantiality of each of Luke's training scenes in this film is incredible.
 Maybe it's the recent cultural disregard for objective truth, but it's been a very long time since I can recall a film featuring scenes of a teacher imparting such vital lessons to their pupil.
 Indeed, all one has to do is look at the sequel trilogy's 2017 centerpiece, The Last Jedi, where that trilogy's interpretation of an aged Luke can only bitterly yell at his pupil "You stink and the Jedi should be destroyed!"
 Contrast this with perhaps Empire's greatest scene, where Yoda urges Luke to use the Force to raise his sunken X-Wing from the mud.
 Luke tries, but can only get the water to bubble a bit.
 Luke tells Yoda in frustration that the wizened master wants "the impossible," and begins to walk away, when Yoda himself, with quite a bit of effort, raises the ship to dry ground, as John Williams music blows down from the heavens.
 A stunned Luke looks at his ship, then down to his tiny master.